Ragusa, Sicily: History

-Ragusa is now a dynamic and wealthy city and home to numerous companies.
-It is also the most important financial pole of the south because of the BAPR, which is the fourth Italian popular bank.
+Ragusa is also the most important financial pole of the south because of the BAPR, which is the fourth Italian popular bank.

 Since the 1990s, the economy of Ragusa has been developing towards the industrial sector, which is still growing rapidly, in contrast to the situation in Italy.
 The scarce presence of infrastructure has limited the great potential of this territory, but it remains the most important export area of Sicily.

 Geography

 Ragusa is a hilltown that lies below the Hyblaean Mountains, and is historically divided into Ragusa Ibla and Ragusa Superiore.
 The municipality borders with Chiaramonte Gulfi, Comiso, Giarratana, Modica, Monterosso Almo, Rosolini (SR), Santa Croce Camerina, Scicli and Vittoria.
 It counts the hamlets (frazioni) of Marina di Ragusa, located by the sea, and San Giacomo Bellocozzo.